-Maysaloun Faraj is a London-based painter, ceramist, and sculptor with a BSc in Architecture.
-Born in the USA, she spent her formative years between Los Angeles, where she was born, Washington and New York (1955–1968) before moving to Baghdad in the 1970s, followed by settling in London in 1982, with intermittent periods in Paris, including residencies at the Al-Mansouria Foundation: Cité International des Arts in 2015/17/18.
+Maysaloun Faraj, born 1955 Los Angeles, USA, is a London-based Iraqi painter, ceramist, and sculptor with a BSc in Architecture.
+She spent her early years between Los Angeles, Washington and New York (1955–1968) before moving to Baghdad at the end of the 1960s, followed by settling in London in 1982, with intermittent periods in Paris, including residencies of the Al-Mansouria Foundation: Cité International des Arts in 2015/17/18.

 “My art resonates and evolves in a fusion of East and West, tradition and modernity.
 The story I want to share is my challenge as an artist, a woman, a Muslim and an American-born Iraqi living outside the motherland.”